The Mini-Medical School Women in Medicine and Science Series

 Attendees also will learn how investigators study the neuromuscular structure of octopus arms, as well as their sensory and motor control.
 The first 60 registrants will have the unique opportunity to enter the gross anatomy lab to participate in hands-on activities, allowing participants to explore aspects of octopus anatomy.
-The remaining attendees will be able to watch as the demonstration is live-streamed to the lecture hall.
 All attendees must first gather in HSEB, C104

 Dr. Fisher is an associate professor in the Department of Basic Medical Sciences and the director of the Gross Anatomy Laboratory at the University of Arizona College of Medicine – Phoenix.